About Counselling

 What brings people to therapy?

-For some people it’s a major life event like a bereavement or breakup.
-Others have painful experiences playing on repeat like social anxiety, addiction or relationship problems - these can be distressing and confusing.
-Yet they are often adaptations to past stresses or trauma - your psyches best attempt at coping.
-The trouble is that these coping mechanisms remain, even after the danger has passed, and can become painful and problematic in themselves.
+It could be a major life event like a bereavement or breakup.
+But for most people, it’s painful experiences playing on repeat like social anxiety, addiction or relationship problems.
+These can be distressing and confusing, yet they are often adaptations to past stresses or trauma - your psyches best way of coping at the time.
+The trouble is that these adaptations tend to stick around and become painful and problematic in themselves.
 Counselling can help you understand these patterns, while addressing emotional or traumatic experience at a pace that’s right for you.

 My approach to therapy